kristianmandrup/artifactor/todo/payments/Payment.md

 ## Bounties

 Developers can issue requests for additional libarary support or functionality to be added to an Artefact.

 The owner of said artefact can then issue a crowd funding request, for a target number of Dev Coins.

 Users can then pledge one or more Dev Coins.
 If the target is reached, the developer may start development of the feature.

 When the feature is completed, the pledgers can then approve the feature.
 If a majority (60% min) approves, the developer gets all the pledged Dev Coins as a reward.

+### Advanced (bounty bidding)
+Alternatively developers can bid to create the feature.
+Whoever bids the lowest within a given timeframe (default 5 days) get the bounty job for that price.

 ## PayPal